gofosu/kwaku-webpage/content/home/about.md

 My research focuses on election integrity, democratic accountability, legislator behavior, and the political economy of development in Sub-Saharan Africa.
 I also work on issues of research design and transparency.

 In my book project, I use experimental and observational research methods to examine the effects of election quality on democratic responsiveness in developing countries.
-I show that politicians elected in high-quality elections exert more efforts to satisfy constituents' demands for local public goods, but do change their attendance to parliamentary meetings.
+I show that politicians elected in high-quality elections exert more effort to satisfy constituents' demands for local public goods, but do change their attendance to parliamentary meetings.
 I argue that interventions such as election observation that limits opportunities for election-day fraud and violence, and encourage office-seeking politicians to substitute effort for election manipulation

 My research has been funded by the National Science Foundation, the UK’s Department for International Development, the International Growth Center, and the [Berkeley Initiative for Transparency in the Social Sciences](https://www.bitss.org/people/george-ofosu/).
 It has been published in the British Journal of Political Studies and Electoral Studies.